Brexit: Lawmakers find UK trade has become more expensive | DW | 09.02.2022

 "Departments should be doing all they can to mitigate this risk and, more generally, factoring increases in passenger and trade volumes into their planning," the report said.

-This has been promised for 2022, but the report warns that "[t]here remains much to be done to make sure that hauliers from across the EU are prepared for the new checks.
+It has been scheduled for 2022, but the report warns that "[t]here remains much to be done to make sure that hauliers from across the EU are prepared for the new checks.

 The report also questions the government's pledge to create "the most effective border in the world” by 2025, calling it a "noteworthy ambition" but adding that it is "optimistic, given where things stand today and we are not convinced that it is underpinned by a detailed plan to deliver it."